clojure/clojure/clojure.markdown

 The first form defines a fn with a single invoke method.
 The second defines a fn with one or more overloaded invoke methods.
 The arities of the overloads must be distinct.
 In either case, the result of the expression is a single fn object.

 The exprs are compiled in an environment in which the params are bound to the actual arguments.
 The exprs are enclosed in an implicit `do`.
-The reserved symbol `this-fn` is bound within the function definition to the function object itself, allowing for self-calling, even in anonymous functions.
+The reserved symbol `thisfn` is bound within the function definition to the function object itself, allowing for self-calling, even in anonymous functions.
 If a param symbol is annotated with a metadata tag, the compiler will try to resolve the tag to a class name and presume that type in subsequent references to the binding.

 <pre><code>
 (def *